revolunet/sublimetext-markdown-preview/README.md

 If you have the ST2 LiveReload plugin, your browser will autorefresh the display when you save your file :)

-NOTE: If you choose the GitHub API for conversion, your code will be sent through https to github for live conversion.
-You'll have Github flavored markdown and syntax highlighting for free.
+**NOTE:** If you choose the GitHub API for conversion (set parser: github in your settings), your code will be sent through https to github for live conversion.
+You'll have [Github flavored markdown][5], syntax highlighting and EMOJI support for free :heart: :octocat: :gift:

 ## Installation :